Radical environmentalism: History

 Following the September 11, 2001 attacks several laws were passed increasing the penalties for ecoterrorism, and hearings were held in Congress discussing the activities of groups such as the ELF.
 To date no one has been killed as a result of an ELF or ALF action since both groups forbid harming human or non-human life.
 It was then announced in 2003 that "eco-terrorist" attacks, known as "ecotage", had increased from the ELF, ELA and the "Environmental Rangers", another name used by activists when engaging in similar activity.
 In 2005 the FBI announced that the ELF was America's greatest domestic terrorist threat, responsible for over 1,200 "criminal incidents" amounting to tens of millions of dollars in damage to property, with the United States Department of Homeland Security confirming this regarding the ALF and ELF.

 Plane Stupid then was launched in 2005, in an attempt to combat the growing airport expansions in the UK using direct action with a year later the first Camp for Climate Action being held with 600 people attending a protest called Reclaim Power converging on Drax Power Station in North Yorkshire and attempted to shut it down.
 There were thirty-eight arrests, with four breaching the fence and the railway line being blocked.

 Radical environmentalism has been called a new religious movement by Bron Taylor (1998).
 Taylor contends that "Radical environmentalism is best understood as a new religious movement that views environmental degradation as an assault on a sacred, natural world."

 Some writers have used it to refer to the hypothetical danger of future dystopian governments, which might resort to fascist radical environmentalist policies in order to deal with environmental issues.
-Themes of eco-fascism and radical environmentalism can be found in movies and literature like Soylent Green, Hunger Games, Z.P.G., and My Diary from 2091.
+Themes of eco-fascism and radical environmentalism can be found in movies and literature like Soylent Green, The Hunger Games, Z.P.G., and My Diary from 2091.
+Research analyzing 32 commercially and culturally significant fiction film portrayals of radical environmentalism—released between 1972 and 2023—found that depictions tended to show more extreme acts of environmentally-motivated violence, like eco-tage and eco-terrorism, as morally illegitimate, with more recent and commercially successful films tending to favor binary hero–villain characterizations over morally complex narratives.